The UEFI GRUB2 Menu System

 For instance, kali.iso can be placed under the MAINMENU folder or the UTILITIES folder, but it will not work if placed under the LINUX folder.

 Tip: Double-click the \FIND_A_STRING_IN_A_GRUB2_MENU.cmd script and enter a search string (e.g. kali).
 This will then list all lines in the grub2 menu files with the string "kali" in them.
-This allows you to find out what the filename should be and if a menu is present and what .grub2 file it is in.
+This allows you to find out what the filename should be and if a menu is present and what .grub2 file the menu entry is in.

 Tip: Copy \MAKE_THIS_DRIVE_CONTIGUOUS.cmd to \ on the 2nd grub2 partition, and also copy the whole \_ISO\docs\WINCONTIG folder to the 2nd partitions \_ISO\docs\WINCONTIG folder.
-Then you can double-click on the \MAKE_THIS_DRIVE_CONTIGUOUS.cmd script on the 2nd partition to make all files contiguous.
+Then you can double-click on the \MAKE_THIS_DRIVE_CONTIGUOUS.cmd script on the 2nd partition to make all files contiguous on that partition.

 5. Switch in the .imgPTNLBAa23 file

-Or use the E2B menu to select the UEFI_GRUB2_PTN2.imgPTNLBAa23 file.
+OR boot to E2B and use the E2B menu to select the UEFI_GRUB2_PTN2xxxxx.imgPTNLBAa23 file.

 To restore back the E2B menu system, use \e2b\SWITCH_E2B.exe - Restore E2B partitions (under Windows), or use Menu #0 in the CSM Menu.